News

 The research provides unprecedented insight into the lifestyle of migrant and resident birds and their strategies to preserve energy prior to migration.
 This gives an invaluable insight into which birds species may respond to climate change.

-The findings have been covered extensively in the New York Times.
+The findings have been covered extensively in the New York Times, and Newsweek.

 Research paper: Linek N, Yanco SW, Volkmer T, Zúñiga D, Wikelski M, Partecke J. 2024 Migratory lifestyle carries no added overall energy cost in a partial migratory songbird.
 Nature Ecology & Evolution